Thomas R. Marshall: Succession crisis

 President Wilson experienced a mild stroke in September 1919.
 On October 2, he was struck by a much more severe stroke that left him partially paralyzed and almost certainly incapacitated.
 Wilson's closest adviser, Joseph Tumulty, did not believe Marshall would be a suitable acting president and took precautions to prevent him from assuming presidential powers and duties.
 Wilson's wife Edith strongly disliked Marshall because of what she called his "uncouthed" disposition, and also opposed his assumption of presidential powers and duties.
 Tumulty and the First Lady believed that an official communication from Wilson's staff on his condition would allow Marshall to trigger the constitutional mechanism allowing him to become acting president, and made sure no such communication occurred.
 After Marshall demanded to know Wilson's status so that he could prepare for the possibility of becoming president, they had a reporter from The Baltimore Sun brief Marshall and inform him that Wilson was near death.
-Marshall later said that "it was the first great shock of my life", but without an official communication on Wilson's condition, he didn't believe he could constitutionally assume presidential powers and duties.
+Marshall later said that "it was the first great shock of my life", but without an official communication on Wilson's condition, he did not believe he could constitutionally assume presidential powers and duties.

 On October 5, Secretary of State Robert Lansing was the first official to propose that Marshall forcibly assume presidential powers and duties.
 Other cabinet secretaries backed Lansing's request.
 Congressional leaders of both parties also sent private communications to Marshall, who was cautious in accepting their support.
 After consulting with his wife and his long-time personal adviser, Mark Thistlethwaite, he privately refused to assume Wilson's duties and become acting president.
 The process for declaring a president incapacitated was unclear at that time, and he feared the precedent that might be set if he forcibly removed Wilson from his powers and duties.
 Marshall wanted the president to voluntarily allow his powers to devolve to the vice president, but that was impossible given his condition and unlikely given Wilson's dislike for Marshall.
 The vice president informed the cabinet that he would assume Wilson's powers and duties only in response to a joint resolution of Congress calling on him to do so or an official communication from Wilson or his staff asserting his inability to perform his duties.